richard-d-zapata/ansible-role-java/README.md

 is made to "harden" the installation for production use.

-Currently, this role supports installation of OpenJDK (of the Amazon Corretto or RedHat flavor) on Windows and Amazon Corretto OpenJDK on macOS and Ubuntu.
+Currently, this role supports installation of OpenJDK (of the Amazon Corretto or RedHat flavor) on Windows and Amazon Corretto OpenJDK on macOS, Ubuntu and RedHat.
 As some of these seem to be new products, the versions of JDK that can be installed may be limited.

 ## Java Versions